vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - Use only what is reported on SRA or ENA tables (i.e., what is physically in the FASTQ files), else use the missing value.

-> ⚠️ If not described in the ENA table, specify: `NA`
+> ⚠️ If not described in the ENA table, specify: `None`

 ## archive_data_accession